ietf-wg-jsonpath/iregexp/draft-ietf-jsonpath-iregexp.md

 I-Regexp does not provide advanced regular expression features such as capture groups, lookahead, or backreferences.
 It supports only a Boolean matching capability, i.e., testing whether a given regular expression matches a given piece of text.

-I-Regexp supports the entire repertoire of Unicode characters.
+I-Regexp supports the entire repertoire of Unicode characters (Unicode scalar values).

 I-Regexp is a subset of XSD regular expressions {{XSD-2}}.